Uploading an Image Was All I Needed for Full Server Access

 The feature worked like this:

-You give them a URL, they fetch your image, process it, and add it to your gallery.
-Simple enough, right?
+https://target.com/portfolio/import?image_url=http://attacker.com/photo.jpgThe server would fetch the image, process it, and add it to the user’s gallery.

 But here’s where things got interesting.
 When I tested it with a legitimate image URL, I noticed the application wasn’t just linking to my URL.
 Instead, it was processing the image and storing it on their own servers.
 My test image from Google ended up hosted at: